wiseman-timelord/Chat-Gradio-Gguf/README.md

 ### Building Requirements
 For compile options; If on PATH, ask AI how to check its on path, and as applicable fix...
-- MSVC 2017-2019 - MSVC with option, Desktop Development and CMake, enabled during install.
+- [MSVC++ 2017-2022](https://visualstudio.microsoft.com/vs/older-downloads/) - MSVC with option, Desktop Development and CMake, enabled during install.
-- MS Build Tools - Also for building, ensure its on PATH.
-- Git - Github Program for cloning the sources from github, ensure its on PATH.
+- [Git](https://git-scm.com/install/) - Github Program for cloning the sources from github, ensure its on PATH.
 - [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) - Need the Vulkan SDK to build for Vulkan.

 ### Instructions (W = Windows, U = Ubuntu)...